-The bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-124476) (the "Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Act") on April 29, 2005.
-The accompanying prospectus is part of that registration statement, which became effective on May 2, 2005.
-The accompanying provides you with a general description of the debt securities that Uruguay may offer.
-This prospectus supplement contains specific information about the terms of the bonds and may add or change information provided in the accompanying prospectus.
-Consequently, you should read this prospectus supplement together with the accompanying prospectus, as each contains information regarding Uruguay, the bonds and other matters.
+The Bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-142594) (the "Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Act") on May 3, 2007.
+The accompanying prospectus is part of that registration statement, which became effective on May 3, 2007.
+The accompanying prospectus provides you with a general description of the debt securities that Uruguay may offer.
+This prospectus supplement contains specific information about the terms of the Bonds and may add or change information provided in the accompanying prospectus.
+Consequently, you should read this prospectus supplement together with the accompanying prospectus, as each contains information regarding Uruguay, the Bonds and other matters.
+You can inspect these documents at the office of the SEC listed in this prospectus supplement under "General Information."

 This document is only being distributed to and is only directed at (i) persons who are outside the United Kingdom or (ii) to investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "Order") or (iii) high net worth entities, and other persons to whom it may lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
-The bonds are only available to, and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such bonds will be engaged in only with, relevant persons.
+The Bonds are only available to, and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such Bonds will be engaged in only with, relevant persons.
 Any person who is not a relevant person should not act or rely on this document or any of its contents.